MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-smb.md

 ## Audio Conferencing phone numbers

 There are two types of numbers that you can use for your conferencing bridge.
-A shared number or a

-## Step 3: Find or get a phone number for your conferencing bridge

-You'll need a phone number (also called a service number) for your conferencing bridge so that it can be used in meeting invitations.
-You can choose to use a **shared number** or a **dedicated number**.
-Both types of numbers can be used by any caller to join a meeting.

-### Use a shared number
+You can use **shared numbers** (discussed earlier in this article) or **dedicated numbers**.
+Here's more information about each.

+### Shared numbers

 A shared number is a number that's shared across all organizations.
-Shared numbers are automatically assigned when you set up Audio Conferencing.
-These shared numbers are toll numbers, in which long-distance charges may apply.
+Shared numbers are toll numbers and are automatically assigned when you set up Audio Conferencing.

-To find the default number that's assigned to your conferencing bridge, in the left navigation of the Microsoft Teams admin center, go to **Meetings** > **Conference bridges**, and then find the number for the location that's nearest to you.
+To see the default number that's assigned to your conferencing bridge, in the left navigation of the Microsoft Teams admin center, go to **Meetings** > **Conference bridges**, and then find the number for the location that's nearest to you.

-### Get a dedicated number
+### Dedicated numbers

 A dedicated number is a number that's available only to your users.
 A dedicated number can be a toll number or a toll-free number.
-To use a dedicated number, you'll have to first get the number, and then assign it to your conferencing bridge.
+To use a dedicated number, you'll have to first get the number, assign it to your conferencing bridge, and then assign the number to each person who will lead meetings.

+#### Get a dedicated number

 There are a couple ways to get a dedicated number.
 You can get a number from Microsoft or transfer (port) an existing number from your current service provider to Microsoft.
 To learn more about how to do this, see [Getting service numbers](getting-service-phone-numbers.md).